hpc-uk/build-instructions/libs/openmpi/build_openmpi_4.1.0_archer2_gcc10.md

 cd ${OPENMPI_NAME}
 ```

-Remember to change the setting for `PRFX` to a path appropriate for your Cirrus project.
+Remember to change the setting for `PRFX` to a path appropriate for your ARCHER2 project.

 Build and install OpenMPI for OFI